ARRS Melvin M. Figley Fellowship in Radiology Journalism

 About the Fellowship

-ARRS offers an annual Figley Fellowship in radiology journalism for radiologists practicing in the U.S. and Canada to work closely with American Journal of Roentgenology (AJR) editors and staff to learn the fundamentals of medical publishing.
+ARRS offers an annual Figley Fellowship in radiology journalism for radiologists practicing in the U.S. and Canada to work closely with the American Journal of Roentgenology (AJR) Editor in Chief and staff to learn the fundamentals of medical publishing.
 The purpose of this award is:

 - To stimulate bright, promising radiologists to continue with an academic career, enhance their credentials, and stimulate interest in good radiology journalism.